Foundations in Data Science Bachelor Degree Program

 - limited enrolment from abroad

-- You must choose this option before the end of September.
-Then you have time to arrive in Chemnitz until March.
+- You can only choose this option before the end of September (for intake in October).
+Then you have time to arrive in Chemnitz by March.

 About the study programme

-Most exams are scheduled within four weeks after the end of the lecture time, i.e., generally in February and at the beginning of March for the winter term and in July and at the beginning of August.
+Most exams are scheduled within four weeks after the end of the lecture time, i.e., generally in February and at the beginning of March for the winter term and in July and at the beginning of August for the summer term.

 In principle there is no particular prerequisite.
 You should have a good

-understanding of mathematics, be curious, and enjoy to be engaged in
+understanding of mathematics, be curious, and enjoy tackling complex problems.

 applying.